 • Absorb What Is Useful: Adopt techniques that work best for the individual.

-• Simplicity and Directness: Focus on straightforward and efficient movements.
+• Simplicity and Directness: Focus on straight forward and efficient movements.

 • Economy of Motion: Use minimal effort for maximum effect.